 Got Vulnerability?
 Cloud Security Alliance Wants to Identify It

 The scope of this project is to identify and understand the problems around vulnerability discovery, reporting, publication, tracking, and classification.
-Using the same style of open source collaborative techniques that have worked to create the software ecosystem that we have today, the CSA is creating a community focused working group meant to replicate this success in the vulnerability identifier problem space.
-The project is not limited to vulnerabilities in cloud as we are seeing the same problems and increase in attacks across all forms of IT infrastructure.
+Using the same style of open source collaborative techniques that have worked to create the software ecosystem that we have today, CSA is creating a community focused working group meant to replicate this success in the vulnerability identifier problem space.
+The project is not limited to vulnerabilities in cloud, as we are seeing the same problems and increased attacks across all forms of IT infrastructure.
 The common design goal is for vulnerability identifiers to be easily discovered, fast to assign, updatable, and publicly available.

 We know there are a lot of tremendous experts who have lived through the pain points we are planning to address.
 We encourage anyone interested in participating in this new working group to check it out here.

 Trending This Week